awwea/daofinance/README.md

 ### Incentivise early on-boarding of capital
 The initial funding period will allow for a bonus of DAO tokens to be minted in exchange for Underlying Capital tokens.
 This bonus period will decrease as a step function during an initial funding period thereby incentivizing early deployment.

 The minting price of the token will increase at each interval of fixed 500 tokens.
+DAO's OG may change the amplitude of the price respectivly in the onboarding phase.

 #### 500 Step Prices
 | Phase           | Count | Price |